The psychological benefits of holidays

 Travel doesn’t allow you to hide behind anything.
 It freezes out the superficial.
 But heading in the wrong direction adds to, rather than relieves, emotional baggage.

-Lonely people should not go on city breaks.
+People seeking company and connection should not go on city breaks.
 Cities are by their very nature for those who delight in getting lost in ‘busy-ness’ and want to observe but not be observed.
 Faces are anonymous and not all that important.

 The great French writer and Nobel Prize winner André Gide said, ‘Man cannot discover new oceans unless he has the courage to lose sight of the shore.’